Greybody factors in scalar-tensor gravity and beyond: Conclusions

 Addressing first the case of a scattering process, we computed the greybody factors for the two types of test fields.
-The observed behaviour of these quantities was in sheer accordance with the form of the effective potentials, that in this case have the form of single-peak gravitational barriers, and provided useful information regarding the role of the two coupling parameters of the theory.
+The observed behavior of these quantities was in sheer accordance with the form of the effective potentials, which in this case have the form of single-peak gravitational barriers, and provided useful information regarding the role of the two coupling parameters of the theory.
 In particular, we found that as the parameter $p_2$ takes on more negative values, the height of the barrier decreases, and the greybody factors are accordingly enhanced.
 In that regime, the enhancement effect becomes more profound as the positive parameter $p_1 M$ decreases, too.
-The same pattern is observed for the total absorption cross-section for both test fields and over the whole frequency regime.
-Given that the specific scalarised solution deviates more from the Schwarzschild solution as $p_2$ becomes more negative and $p_1 M$ gets smaller, we conclude that this scalarised black hole could be characterised by distinctly larger values of the absorption probabilities compared to those for the Schwarzschild solution.
-It would be indeed interesting to compute the exact spectra of Hawking radiation from this - and similar - scalarised black hole(s).
+The same pattern is observed for the total absorption cross section for both test fields and over the whole frequency regime.
+Given that the specific scalarized solution deviates more from the Schwarzschild solution as $p_2$ becomes more negative and $p_1 M$ gets smaller, we conclude that this scalarized black hole could be characterized by distinctly larger values of the absorption probabilities compared to those for the Schwarzschild solution.
+It would be indeed interesting to compute the exact spectra of Hawking radiation from this--and similar--scalarized black hole(s).

 The study of the quasinormal frequencies for scalar and vector test fields in the same black-hole background, both for the fundamental and higher modes, revealed in turn that the real part of $\omega$ gets suppressed, whereas the imaginary part becomes less negative as $p_2$ takes on more negative values.
 As a result, non-GR solutions of this type tend to have smaller characteristic oscillation frequencies and larger damping times the more they deviate from the Schwarzschild form; this could also provide an additional distinct feature of non-GR solutions.